GI Underground Press: Progressive Labor Party

 The Progressive Labor Party's (PLP) role in the GI movement and press started very early but a bit accidentally.
 Their approach had been to fight against induction into the military, but the 1966 drafting of PLP member Dennis Davis turned that around.
 Davis showed up at the induction center armed with leaflets, announced he was a communist, railed against the "imperialist war in Vietnam", and proceeded to disrupt his medical physical.
 To his complete surprise, "the sons of bitches still took me!"
 He reported back to his organization and asked, "What do you think I ought to do now?"
 Apparently, prior to that point, no one from PLP had been accepted by the military, but his induction started a seven-year PLP organizing effort inside the Army.
 As discussed above, Davis was the first editor of Last Harass, one of the more influential of the GI papers.
 Other paper with PLP support or influence included Fragging Action, EM-16, Open Sights, FighT bAck (in West Germany) and GI's Fight Back.
 They also covered the GI movement fairly frequently in their regular party press, Challenge and Challenge Bulletin.
 In West Germany, PLP was involved in a major showdown between GIs and the Army over a 1973 U.S. Army in Europe order authorizing strip searches, body cavity searches, unannounced 24-hour inspections, and the use of dogs in no-knock room searches, as well as the banning of anti-establishment or drug-related songs and posters; all in a crack down on suspected drug use.
-These policies backfired leading to a "resurgence of GI resistance" and legal battle against the Army led by a "strong GI support group" and the Lawyers Military Defense Committee which resulted in a judges order that most of the program be terminated.
+These policies backfired leading to a "resurgence of GI resistance" and legal battle against the Army led by a GI support group and the Lawyers Military Defense Committee which resulted in a judges order that most of the program be terminated.
 Even with the victory, however, much of the staff of FighT bAck, including several PLPers, were shipped to other areas.

 One of the main campaigns PLP promoted during their work in the GI movement was the defense of Billy Dean Smith.
 Smith was an Army Private E-2 charged with tossing a grenade into an officers quarters at Bien Hoa Army Airfield on 15 March 1971, killing two officers in the 1st Cavalry Division (Airmobile).
 As the facts of the case emerged, however, it seemed someone else had thrown the grenade and the only evidence against Smith was a grenade pin which it turned out had come from a different type of grenade.
 Smith's defenders charged the Army with prosecuting him because he had been organizing within the Army "against his racist CO and the Army's being in Nam."
 Numerous antiwar, GI and veterans groups came to Smith's defense and he was, in fact, acquitted at a court martial in November 1972.
 PLP wrote in a 1975 summary of their GI work, "In every post throughout the world where we had cadre, leaflets, petitions and demonstrations appeared.
 In every united front from the GI Alliance in D.C., to the Ft.
 Devens United Front, to the FighT bAck organization in Germany, to the Ft.
 Hood United Front, and many others, PLP raised the fight for Smith's life as a life and death matter for all of us."